-Construction or development of new affordable apartments - In FY 2017-201818, the City spent \$3,612,359 in federal funds to provide affordable housing opportunities.
-The City invested \$2,000,000 of CDBG funds towards property acquisition for Villas on the Park in FY17FY 2017-18, a forthcoming permanent supportive housing development that will offer 78 apartments for homeless individuals.
-The City also invested \$1,162,358 in CDBG funds toward property acquisition for Gallup/Mesa, another permanent supportive housing development that will offer 41 studios forapartments, some of which will target homeless individualshouseholds.
+Construction or development of new affordable apartments - In FY 2017-2018, the City spent \$3,612,359 in federal funds to provide affordable housing opportunities.
+The City invested \$2,000,000 of CDBG funds towards property acquisition for Villas on the Park in FY17-18, a forthcoming permanent supportive housing development that will offer 78 apartments for homeless individuals.
+The City also invested \$1,162,358 in CDBG funds toward property acquisition for Gallup/Mesa, another permanent supportive housing development that will offer 41 studios for homeless individuals.

-Rehabilitation of existing apartments - During FY 152015-16 and FY 162016-17, the City invested \$3 Millionmillion of CDBG funds toward the acquisition and rehabilitation of the Plaza Hotel7 a forty-seven unit, single room occupancy (SRO) residential facility to assist in housing the homeless.
-Acquisition was completed in FY 2015-16 and rehabilitation began in FY16FY 2016-17.
-The building's rehabilitation is underway and is expected to be completed withand apartments are expected to be fully occupied in fall 2018-and will be reported in the FY18-19 CAPER.
-In FY16FY 2016-17, the City Council approved expenditure of up to \$8,000,000 of HOME funds for Second Street Studios, currently under construction.
+Rehabilitation of existing apartments - During FY 15-16 and FY 16-17, the City invested \$3 Million of CDBG funds toward the acquisition and rehabilitation of the Plaza Hotel; a forty-seven unit, single room occupancy (SRO) residential facility to assist in housing the homeless.
+Acquisition was completed in FY 2015-16 and rehabilitation began in FY16-17.
+The building's rehabilitation is underway and is expected to be completed with apartments occupied in fall 2018 and will be reported in the FY18-19 CAPER.

+In FY16-17, the City Council approved expenditure of up to \$8,000,000 of HOME funds for Second Street Studios, currently under construction.
 Second Street Studios will offer 134 apartments (128 studios and 6 one-bedroom apartments), all of which will be permanent supportive apartments for homeless households.
 Completion and full occupancy is expected in FY2018-19.